 My surfing obsession further fueled this fire.
 The pressures of increasing crowds and urban pollution made the idea of a freeranging life on the sea seem even more appealing.
 After graduation, I crewed on different boats to gain experience for about a year, and then spontaneously came upon the chance to become the captain of my own sailboat.
 Thanks to the generosity of my friend and mentor, Barry Schuyler, along with suppor from my family, Swell and I were united.

-A few of the most powerful lessons I’ve learned along the way:
+A few powerful lessons I’ve learned along the way:

 - By using the challenges and adversities in life as opportunities to grow and learn, something positive can come out of almost any difficult situation.

-- Instead of pointing fingers, it’s always more useful to look at one’s own faults.
+- Instead of pointing fingers or placing blame, it’s always more useful to look within for solutions.

 - Practicing relentless positivity and loving-kindness has the power to completely change one’s reality.